Kpresents/Note-Taking-Application/README.md

   ## Usage

-  User must open application via HEROKU link:     .
-User can also run the terminal and run "npm start" which will prompt the user with "Local host is listening", go to the web browser and enter 'http://localhost:3001", the user will see the application running and ready to enter and save notes.
+   User can run the terminal and run "npm start" which will prompt the user with "Local host is listening", go to the web browser and enter 'http://localhost:3001", the user will see the application running and ready to enter and save notes.
+User can also open application via HEROKU link: https://note-taker-toheroku.herokuapp.com/.